 Lansing’s Trusted Senior Dentistry

 As the senior population continues to grow in the United States, the need for geriatric dental care has become an increasingly imperative issue.
-At Bechtel Dentistry, we are proud to be part of the mission of providing high quality dental health services to individuals of an elderly age and treat all our senior patients with respect, kindness, and a gentle touch.
-Our dental office has been Lansing’s trusted dentistry for the past several years, operating with a holistic mindset that places an emphasis on long term care for seniors, minimally invasive procedures, and preventative treatment.
+At Bechtel Dentistry, we are proud to be part of the mission of providing high-quality dental health services for the older adults in our community, treating all our senior patients with respect, kindness, and a gentle touch.
+Our dental office has been Lansing’s trusted dentistry for the past several years, operating with a holistic mindset that places an emphasis on long-term care for seniors, minimally invasive procedures, and preventative treatment.

 Misconceptions About Dental Health in Seniors